ashwin-maurya/ashwin-maurya/README.md

 # Hey there, I'm Ashwin
-- I'm a developer
+- I'm a developer and in my final year degree
-- Have worked for over 2 years with Startups
+- Have been working with startups for over 2 years
 - I've worked in several different development roles and responsibilities.
 - I enjoy building clean, responsive, and user-friendly interfaces.
 - I’ve worked extensively with React, NextJs, and TypeScript.